solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![This image shows Azure resource scopes.]

+## Create your Landing zone

+An [Azure Landing zone] is the target environment defined as the final resting place of a cloud migration project.
+In most projects, the landing zone should be scripted via ARM templates for its initial setup.
+Finally, it should be customized with PowerShell or the Azure portal to fit the workloads needs.

 ## Automating and managing with Azure services

 When it comes to managing Azure resources, you have many potential